Post Grad

-Post Grad is a 2009 American romantic comedy film directed by Vicky Jenson and starring Alexis Bledel, about a recent college graduate who moves back in with her family while she figures out what she wants to do next.
+Post Grad is a 2009 American romantic comedy-drama film directed by Vicky Jenson (in her first solo and live-action directorial film) and starring Alexis Bledel, about a recent college graduate who moves back in with her family while she figures out what she wants to do next.

-Originally under the working titles of Ticket to Ride and then The Post-Grad Survival Guide, the film was released on August 21, 2009.
+Originally under the working titles of Ticket to Ride and then The Post-Grad Survival Guide, the film was released on August 21, 2009, and was a critical and commercial failure.